c0ded00d1e12/ecen224/_labs/threaded-client.md

 ## Requirements
 In this lab you should accomplish the following:
 - You will use the code from your previous lab.
 However, a new `main.c` has been provided in this lab as a boilerplate for you to paste your old code into.
 Several new functions have been added that you will need to fill out.
-- Refactor your code by putting all code that sends image data to the server into the `send_data` boilerplate function
+- Refactor your code by putting all code that sends image data to the server into the `send_image` boilerplate function.
-- Put a 10 second delay at the beginning of the `send_data` function.
-This is to make the effects of threading more obvious
+- Put a 10 second delay at the beginning of the `send_image` function.
+This is to make the effects of threading more obvious.
 - When the center button is pressed, take a picture and show it for 1 second and save the data to a new file (just like the previous lab with the 5 doorbell files)
 - When the left button is pressed, send the data of the selected image inside the main thread by calling the `send_data` function
 - When the right button is presesed, send the data of the selected image in a thread.